1920 Revolution Brigades: History

 Former emblems of the 1920 Revolution Brigade, showing the growing Islamic influences over time.

 The Brigade first emerged in a 16 July statement in which it claimed that U.S. forces were sustaining higher casualties than were being reported.
 Since then, it resurfaced periodically, including in graffiti in such insurgent strongholds as Fallujah.
 This group appears to concentrate on guerilla activity, rather than terrorism, and is sensitive to the opinions of the established Sunni Muslim clergy in Iraq (in contrast to groups such as Jama't al-Tawhid wal-Jihad).
 High-profile operations include the kidnapping of American citizen Dean Sadek in November 2004 and the bombing of the al-Arabiya television network headquarters in Baghdad in October 2005.
 It has also shot down several American helicopters in the Fallujah region.

 Little is known about the group's leadership.
 On 2 January 2005, the Ministry of Defence (Iraq) reported that Iraqi security forces arrested Hatim al-Zawba'i, whom they identified as a commander of the 1920 Revolution Brigades.
 In a statement issued on 13 February 2006, the group vowed to "carry on jihad until the liberation and victory or [until they are] martyred.

-In 2014, after the rise of the Islamic State in Iraq, the brigades of the 1920 revolution They clarified that they are not allies of the Islamic State, but that if the Iranian intervention in Iraq killed Sunni civilians, they would respond with attacks.
+In 2014, after the rise of ISIL in Iraq, the brigades of the 1920 revolution They clarified that they are not allies of the Islamic State, but that if the Iranian intervention in Iraq killed Sunni Muslim civilians, they would respond with attacks.